intuitive eating for teens title image

 Intuitive eating for teens is not always intuitive in this era of diet culture.
 Here’s what parents and teens need to know.

-Estimated reading time: 10 minutes
+Estimated reading time: 11 minutes

 First of all, I offer so much compassion.
-Parenting is not easy, and in today’s diet culture world, helping our kids develop a healthy relationship with food and their body can be even harder.
+Parenting is not easy, and in today’s diet culture world, helping our kids develop a healthy relationship with food and their bodies can be even harder.
 In this post, I will suggest ways to help support intuitive eating for teens.

 What is Intuitive Eating?